Geometry of Spectral Curves and All Order Dispersive Integrable System: Consequences

-The matrix $\Psi(x_1,x_2\,;\,\mathcal{S})$ is invertible, since it is defined as a series for which the leading term coincides with $\Psi_{\mathrm{cl}}(x_1,x_2\,;\,\mathcal{S})$ which is invertible (see Lemma~\ref{duall}).
-We also have a duality relation to express the inverse: \begin{corollary} If Conjecture~\ref{consj} holds,
+The matrix $\Psi(x_1,x_2)$ is invertible, since it is def\/ined as a series for which the leading term coincides with $\Psi_{\mathrm{cl}}(x_1,x_2)$ which is invertible (see Lemma~\ref{duall}).
+We also have a duality relation to express the inverse